Sakkarai Pongal Recipe (Chakkara Pongal)

 Step 2: Wash 3 tablespoons of yellow moong dal and 1 teaspoon of chana dal a few times with water.
 Drain as much water as possible.

-Tip: To eliminate the excess water, spread the lentils on a kitchen cloth for 10-15 minutes.
+Tip: To remove excess water, spread the lentils on a kitchen towel for 10-15 minutes.

 Step 3: Press the SAUTE button on the Instant Pot.

-Step 4: Transfer the lentils to the instant pot and dry roast until they are lightly browned (5-6 minutes), stirring frequently.
+Step 4: Transfer the lentils to the instant pot and dry-roast until lightly browned (5-6 minutes), stirring frequently.

 Roasted yellow moong dal and chana dal in an instant pot.